-If an allegation is made against the Headteacher, it must be reported to Rebecca Iley: 07875524320.
+If an allegation is made against the Headteacher, it must be reported to Rebecca Iley the Chair of Governors.

 In the event of concerns/allegations about the headteacher, where the headteacher is also the sole proprietor of an independent school, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported directly to the local authority designated officer(s) (LADOs).